No results found.

 What We Learned

 The Composer meta-package approach works well for patch distribution but requires careful version management.
 Patches that apply cleanly to Magento 2.4.6 may conflict with extensions on 2.4.7.
-CI validation per-store, rather than a single “does the patch apply” check, is essential for reliability.
+Proper version constraints for each patch, and a CI matrix to validate the manifest against all Magento versions is essential for reliability.

 The most valuable investment was building the CVE response playbook before it was needed.
 The first time the framework ran under real pressure (CosmicSting), it worked because the process existed and had been tested on lower-severity patches.